obsidian-tasks-group/obsidian-tasks/docs/Reference/Formats/Dataview Format.md

 ### Dataview Format for Priorities

+> [!Info]
-These names were chosen for use in Tasks, and are not known to dataview.
+> These names were chosen for use in Tasks, and are not known to dataview.
 They can of course be searched in dataview.

 ```markdown
 - [ ] #task Low priority [priority:: low]